Satish Dhawan - Power Electronics

 Welcome to Satish Dhawan’s Power Electronics website.
 Satish is a Senior Research Scientist in the Department of Physics at Yale University.

-You can use the menu bar on the left to navigate the website.
+You can use the menu bar on the top to navigate the website.

 Publications has some recent papers and conference slides and posters.

 Seminars gives details of recent and upcoming technical seminars.

 Power electronics have become a focus of intense R&D in industry.
 Primary drivers of this R&D are the need for efficient delivery for smart phones, set top boxes, hand held gadgets, blade computers, Data Centers, etc. The industrial approach has featured the distribution of voltages higher than are required by the electronics.
 The voltage is stepped down at the point-of-load (POL) to provide the low voltages and high currents required by the electronics.
 The devices that perform these conversions, called DC-DC converters, use either magnetics in the form of inductors or transformers, or capacitors.
 Efficiency favors magnetic converters in high ratios of input to output voltage and thus magnetic converters are the focus of our research.
 The simplest magnetic topology for the DC-DC converter, called a Buck Regulator, is schematically illustrated in the figure and a PCB implementation.